-During active addiction, the imbibed chemicals (or alcohol) profoundly change the brain’s chemistry.
+During active addiction, the imbibed chemicals or alcohol profoundly change the brain’s chemistry.
 The brain’s frontal cortex—the area associated with decision-making and judgment—is significantly affected by chronic drug usage.
-Even when an individual enters recovery and abstains from further drug use, it can take a considerable amount of time—in some cases, over a year, for the person’s brain to return to normal.
+Even when an individual enters recovery and abstains from further drug use, it can take a considerable amount of time—in some cases, over a year—for the person’s brain to return to normal.

 One of the biggest challenges in early recovery is re-learning how to have appropriate emotional responses to everyday life.
-Staying on as even a keel as possible and regulating excessively high and low feelings is known as “emotional sobriety”, and is as much a lifetime project as staying sober.
-In fact, learning to regulate too-strong emotions is key to avoiding relapse.
+Staying on as even a keel as possible and regulating excessively high and low feelings is known as “emotional sobriety” and is as much a lifetime project as staying sober.
+Learning to control too-strong emotions is critical to avoiding relapse.

 In the minds of people in active addiction or those newly sober, negative feelings have habitually been dealt with by masking the pain with drugs or alcohol.
 Since the goal of recovery is abstinence, the individual has to cultivate new skills for dealing with the almost unpredictable emotional spectrum caused by a brain that is trying to regulate itself, as well as the travails of everyday life.